Dark Matter in a Singlet Extended Inert Higgs Doublet Model: Theoretical and experimental constraints

 \item {\bf DM direct detection constraints}\\

 The DD of elastic nucleon-DM scattering has provided the most rigorous constraints on DM mass and interactions in a large number of conventional DM models.

-According the Feynman diagram in Fig.~\ref{Feyn:fig}, the DD cross section for the scattering of the DM candidate ($H^{0}$ for example) in this model off a nucleon is given by~\cite{He:2008qm}
+According the Feynman diagram in Fig.~\ref{Feyn:fig}, the DD cross section for the scattering of the DM candidate ( $H^{0} $ for example) in this model off a nucleon is given by~\cite{He:2008qm}

-where $m_{N}$ is the nucleon mass in the chiral limit, $\lambda_{hH^{0}H^{0},HH^{0}H^{0}}$ are the scalar triple couplings, and $g_{hNN}$ is the effective Higgs-nucleon coupling.
-The Higgs-nucleon coupling is estimated using a heavy baryon chiral perturbation theory to be $g_{hNN}\simeq1.5\times10^{-3}~$~\cite{SVZ}.
-Note though that lattice calculations give smaller values~\cite{Lat1}. \end{itemize}
+where $m_{N} $ is the nucleon mass in the chiral limit, $\lambda_{hH^{0}H^{0},HH^{0}H^{0}} $ are the scalar triple couplings, and $g_{hNN} $ is the effective Higgs-nucleon coupling.
+The Higgs-nucleon coupling is estimated using a heavy baryon chiral perturbation theory to be $g_{hNN}\simeq(1.07\pm0.26)\times10^{-3}~ $~\cite{Alarcon:2011zs}.
+Note though that lattice calculations give smaller values~\cite{QCDSF:2011mup}.
+From Eq.~(\ref{Sigdet}), allowed values for the DD cross section can be achieved by a proper choice of the couplings $\lambda_{hH^0H^0,HH^0H^0} $, the mixing $s_{\alpha} $ and the mass $m_H $.
+Unlike the IDM case, small DD cross sections can be obtained only for very suppressed values of $\lambda_L=\lambda_3+\lambda_4\pm\lambda_5 $.